-- Possesses terminal degree in field of specialization. - Shows evidence of potential for excellence in teaching.
+- Possesses terminal degree in field of specialization. - Shows evidence of potential for excellence in teaching (as described above).

+Associate Professor:

-Associate Professor: In addition to the above, a minimum of five years of professional teaching experience at an accredited institution.
+In addition to the requirements for Teaching Effectiveness for the Assistant Professor rank, a minimum of five years of professional teaching experience at an accredited institution is required.